Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-If you were to ask me to list my all-time favorite holiday cookies, these Christmas reindeer cookies would be one of them!
+If you were to ask me to list my cutest holiday cookies, these gingerbread reindeer cookies would be one of them!
 They’re a fun take on gingerbread man cookies except instead of little people, we’re turning them into reindeers!

-Gingerbread reindeer cookies are perfectly spiced with ginger, cinnamon, and cloves, in the dough and are given the deep color and signature flavor of molasses and brown sugar.
+Reindeer gingerbread cookies are perfectly spiced with ginger, cinnamon, and cloves and have a signature Christmas flavor of molasses and brown sugar.
 Similar to rolo pretzel reindeer, we use a red M&M for the nose, candy eyes, and pretzel twists for the antlers.

 Reindeer Cookie ingredients on the marble counter.